cisco/openh264/README.md

 This will provide OpenH264 as a static library to `your_compilation` without the included bindings.

+## Known Issues

+* Windows is not supported since the Zig `nasm` dependency [does not work on Windows](https://github.com/allyourcodebase/nasm/issues/3) at this time.

 ## Contribute

 This repo is a stripped down version of the original OpenH264 repository: